Robenson-Muscat/FewCTSeg/README.md

 ### 🔧 Our Adaptation

 1. **Backbone & head**
-   - We use a SegFormer architecture (pretrained)
+   - We use a SegFormer architecture (pretrained on ImageNet)

 2. **Data splits**
    - All images with empty masks are assigned to the unlabeled pool, while images with non-empty masks go to the labeled pool.